visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 * Default: `1`

-The weight of a data point used to calculate the elevation value for a cell.
+The weight of a data object used to calculate the elevation value for a cell.

 * If a number is provided, it is used as the weight for all objects.
 * If a function is provided, it is called on each object to retrieve its weight.